sems-server/sems/doc/Readme.sbc.txt

 from (honoring rport), but if next_hop should be used nevertheless, next_hop_for_replies profile option can be set to "yes".

+These two settings apply only for the UAC side, i.e. the outgoing side of the initial INVITE.

 Filters
 -------
 Headers and messages may be filtered.
 A filter can be set to